 - Also verify and test system hard disk drive

-Tip 8: Update System BIOS: Sometime outdated system BIOS could generate a Blue Screen of Death error.
+Tip 8: Update System BIOS: Sometimes outdated system BIOS could generate a Blue Screen of Death error.
 This is because of incapability issue.
 You can solve this situation by simply updating your system BIOS.

 Tip 9: Boot your system with necessary hardware: By starting your computer or laptop with minimum hardware can troubleshoot many system issues that including BSOD error.
 So, boot your computer with the minimum hardware which is necessary to run the operating system.
-If you are able to starts you computer then it is clear that one of the removed hardware devices was the cause of the STOP error message.
+If you are able to start your computer then it is clear that one of the removed hardware devices was the cause of the STOP error message.

 Generally, the only necessary hardware for booting your PC includes the motherboard, CPU, RAM, primary hard drive, keyboard, video card, and monitor.